17 Best Places to Visit in California

 The Santa Barbara County Courthouse and red tile roofs of the city

-The charming downtown of Santa Barbara is characterized by traditional Spanish-style buildings, tile-adorned walkways, and palm-fringed streets.
-Visitors could spend hours exploring the downtown's art galleries, open-air markets, and locally owned retail boutiques, only to stop for a snack at a sidewalk café or a delicious meal at one of the top-notch restaurants.
+Traditional Spanish-style buildings, tile-adorned walkways, and palm-fringed streets give the downtown of Santa Barbara its special charm.
+You could spend hours exploring the downtown's art galleries, open-air markets, and locally owned retail boutiques, only to stop for a snack at a sidewalk café or a delicious meal at one of the top-notch restaurants.

-Surrounded by luxuriant gardens, with the Santa Ynez Mountains as a backdrop, Old Mission Santa Barbara is known as the "Queen of the Missions" because of its graceful adobe architecture and lovely setting.
-The Mission is open to the public daily for self-guided tours of the Mission church, Sacred Garden, and museum.
+Surrounded by luxuriant gardens, with the Santa Ynez Mountains as a backdrop, Old Mission Santa Barbara is known as the "Queen of the Missions" because of its graceful adobe architecture and exquisite natural setting.
+The Mission is open to the public daily (from 9:30am until 4pm) for self-guided tours of the Mission Church, Sacred Garden, and museum.
 The site also has a gift shop.

 Old Mission Santa Barbara has been home to a community of Franciscan friars since 1786.
 The mission continues to serve as a space for Franciscan ministries and also has an active parish church.
-Mass is celebrated throughout the week at the Mission Church.
+Mass is celebrated throughout the week at the Mission Church; services are held Monday through Friday at 8am, on Saturdays at 4pm, and on Sundays at 7:30am, 9am, and 11am.

 Palm Springs